skywind3000/quickmenu.vim/README.md

 ```

-For more advanced usage, you can see my own config:
+For more advanced usage, you may be interested in my own config:

 https://github.com/skywind3000/vim/blob/master/asc/menu.vim